-The asters I used which were bought at the Santa Barbara Farmers Market
+The asters I used were bought at the Santa Barbara Farmers Market.

 Roses and carnations are common corsage flowers but you can use whatever blooms strike your fancy.
 Just make sure whatever you choose is not too delicate and will hold up for hours without major droop.
 Back in the day, I worked for a large florist in San Francisco and remember corsages being made with huge Cattleya Orchids – now those made a statement!

 I like to use succulents when making corsages and boutonnieres because they hold up beautifully for hours, days and months with no water.
 If time is an issue, you can make the succulent clusters (or base – whatever you prefer to call it) up a week or so prior to the event.
 Add the flowers in the day before or day of – how sweet is that!

 I tied a thin, sheer bow at the bottom of the stems, not the top.